 Through SENCO briefings and regular news-emails, SENCOs and schools are updated on national and local initiatives that impact on SEND provision in their schools.
 The team also facilitates opportunities for sharing and developing SEND practice through SENCO network meetings.

-As part of local area SEND development, the SEND SAS team perform SEND Audits and report on city wide effectiveness in identification, assessing and meeting the needs and improving outcomes of CYP with SEND.
+As part of the local area SEND development, the SEND SAS team perform SEND Audits and report on citywide effectiveness in identification, assessing and meeting the needs and improving outcomes of CYP with SEND.